tModLoader/tModLoader/PortingNotes_1.4.5.md

 # New Fields that might need more documentation

 - UIElement.PassThroughMouseInteraction --> What does it do?
 How does it differ from IgnoresMouseInteraction?
-- FishingAttempt.junk added --> How does this change things?
 - TileEntity.RequiresUpdates (and static List<TileEntity> UpdateEntities) added -> Do all mods need to update their TEs?
 What is the default?
 What are Add and Remove methods?
 ModTileEntity will likely require updates.
 - TileEntity.Read now has a gameversion parameter.
 For modded tiles, I don't think this affects anything.
 Vanilla TEs have updated save and load code, need to verify poses and other changes work with modded items.
 - UserInterface.MouseCaptured -> could be useful